Psycokwet/bassaudio-updated/README.md

 This package has not been fully tested.
 Some features may not be fully functionning, if you encounter such a feature, please email me with your traces.
 I'm still working on it.

+Also, I'm not in anyway linked to the bass library.
+I just like their lib and want it to be accessible to the world of node.

 **Announcement**

 In order to be used to its full potential, you need to use an encoder like lame to stream audio to a distant server.

 The necessaries dll a part from the eventuals encoder ones are included in this library.
 For MacOs, Windows 32/64bits, and linux 32/64 bits.
 If you encounter any issues while using it, please let me know.

 As the dll are already included, you need to check for the un4seen licence prior to using this package.
 You may have a free licence depending on the usage you are making, and as mentionned down there, its a very great library, so check it out !
+There is also some documentation, that I did not include here, that you can get directly with the original dynamic library files

 If you want a lighter version without superfluous binaries library included, please, check out [bassaudio-updated-light](https://www.npmjs.com/package/bassaudio-updated-light)